robang74/redfishos/forum/todo/recovery-image-refactoring.md

 ¹ instead of 1120x240 pixels image, a 560x120 would have fit the bill as well but 4x less of time to convert it because 4x less of data (estimation, spoiler: *not so straight linear, dear*!).
 ² the [pdf417decode](https://github.com/robang74/pdf417decode) project on GitHub is a language-C example of such integration.
-³  the `d-bus` support can fulfil this short coming on a running system but it is not the best approach for a boot/rescue image not as good as <small>`echo goodbye > /run/yamui/update.text`</small>.
+³  the `d-bus` support can fulfil this shortcoming on a running system but it is not the best approach for a boot/rescue image not as good as <small>`echo goodbye > /run/yamui/update.text`</small>.

 ---